What’s the Difference Between Copay and Coinsurance?

 The True Cost of Health Insurance

-- Deductibles: The amount you pay before insurance starts covering costs.
+- Deductible: what you pay before insurance kicks in.

-- Copays: Set fees for doctor visits, prescriptions, and other services.
+- Copay: flat fees for things like doctor visits, prescriptions, lab tests.

-- Coinsurance: A share of the bill you pay after meeting your deductible.
+- Coinsurance: your share of the bill after deductible.

-“When patients pay part of their medical costs, they often become smarter shoppers,” explains Sandi Crawford, a licensed health insurance agent and president of Otium Agency.
+“When patients pay part of their medical costs, they often become smarter shoppers.”

 Also Read: How do I Read a Summary of Benefits and Coverage?